How To Make DIY Baking Powder (Quick and Easy Tutorial)

 However, if you plan to store your baking powder, you’ll also need to add starch such as cornstarch or arrowroot starch.

 And if you need to make more, just scale the recipe up.
-The ratio remains the same at 2:1:1.
+The ratio remains the same at 2:1:1 (two parts cream, 1 part soda, and 1 part starch).

 - Mix together baking soda and cream of tartar

-For every 1 tsp baking powder that your recipe calls for, mix together ½ tsp cream of tartar and ¼ tsp baking soda.
+For every 1 teaspoon of baking powder that your recipe calls for, mix together ½ tsp cream of tartar and ¼ tsp baking soda.

 - Add starch for a longer shelf life